jupyter-book/mystmd/docs/frontmatter.md

 * - `github`
   - a GitHub username
 * - `note`
-  - a string, a freeform field to indicate additional information about the author, for example, acknowledgements or specific correspondence information.
+  - a string, a freeform field to indicate additional information about the author, for example, acknowledgments or specific correspondence information.
 * - `phone`
   - a phone number, e.g. `(301) 754-5766`
 * - `fax`